-Katharine Lightfoot, born in 1972 has lived and worked as an artist in Devon for the past twelve years.
+Katharine Lightfoot, born in 1972 has lived and worked as an artist in Devon for the past fourteen years.
 In 1995 she graduated from the University of Plymouth with a degree in Fine Art.

 In 1998, she moved to Dartmoor where she gained her inspiration for painting moorland animals, within their hostile, remote yet beautiful environment.